koonerts/algo/docs/algo-templates.md

 from collections import deque

 def bfs(root):
+    """Template: Perform a level-order traversal of a tree using BFS."""
-    if not root:
+    IF not root:
-        return
+        RETURN

     queue = deque([root])
-    while queue:
+    WHILE queue:
         node = queue.popleft()
         # Process node
-        for child in node.children:
+        FOR child in node.children:
             queue.append(child)
 ```